rnleach/elk/README.md

   Know your time and what you need from it!
 THE TIME FUNCTIONALITY IN THIS LIBRARY IS NOT WIDELY APPLICABLE.
 I don't even know if something like that exists.

+### Memory
+  The memory debugging functions can be activated by specifying ELK_MEMORY_DEBUG as a macro on the compiler command line.
+E.g. "-DELK_MEMORY_DEBUG" will turn it on, and then anywhere `malloc()`, `realloc()`, 'calloc()`, or `free()` is called it will be replaced with an internal version of those that tracks memory allocations.
+Buffer overruns are detected when memory is reallocated or freed and causes the application to crash immediately with a message printed to `stderr`.

+  The functions that initialize, finalize, and report for the memory debugger are no-ops if the ELK_MEMORY_DEBUG macro is not defined.

 ## Releases

 ### Version 1.0.0